-If our cGMP and GMP manufacturing facilities are unable to supply our product candidates for all of our current preclinical, clinical and potential commercial needs, we will be forced to seek out third-party manufacturers.
+If our cGMP and GMP manufacturing facilities are unable to supply our product candidates for all of our current preclinical, clinical and potential commercial needs, including our third party supply obligations, we will be forced to seek out third-party manufacturers.
 We currently contract with third parties for the manufacture of plasmid used in producing our product candidates.
 Relying on third parties increases the risk that we will not have sufficient quantities of such materials, product candidates, or any medicines that we may develop and commercialize, or that such supply will not be available to us at an acceptable cost, which could delay, prevent, or impair our development or commercialization efforts.

-We produce our product candidates in our cGMP viral vector manufacturing facility completed in early 2018 and we completed the acquisition of our second, large scale cGMP viral vector manufacturing facility and our first cGMP plasmid and DNA production facility in Shannon, Ireland in January 2021 to expand our manufacturing and supply chain capabilities.
-However, if our current facility is damaged, suffers any form of delay or regulatory challenges, we experience slowdowns or problems with the development and completion of our new facilities or we are unable to scale our internal manufacturing capabilities to meet demand for our product candidates, we will need to contract with third-party manufacturers to produce our product candidates.
+We produce our product candidates in our cGMP GMP viral vector manufacturing facility in London, UK, completed in early 2018 and we completed the acquisition of our second, large scale cGMP GMP viral vector manufacturing facility and our first cGMP GMP plasmid and DNA production facility came online in 2022 in Shannon, Ireland in January 2021 to expand our manufacturing and supply chain capabilities.
+Ireland.
+However, if our current facility is damaged, suffers suffer any form of delay or regulatory challenges, we experience slowdowns or problems with the development and completion of our new facilities or we are unable to scale our internal manufacturing capabilities to meet demand for our product candidates, we will need to contract with third-party manufacturers to produce our product candidates.
+We have also agreed to manufacture commercial supply of the RPGR Product for Janssen, if and when approved, under the Supply Agreement.
+If we fail to meet our obligations under the Supply Agreement, we may not be able to find a third-party manufacturer suitable to us or Janssen to perform such manufacturing obligations, which could negatively impact our receipt of revenues under the Supply Agreement.
 While we now have our own plasmid manufacturing capabilities in our Shannon, Ireland facilities, we may also rely on third-party manufacturers from time to time for the manufacture of plasmid used in the production of some of our product candidates.
 We do not have a long-term supply agreement with any of the third-party manufacturers, and we purchase our required supply on a purchase order basis.

 We and our third-party manufacturers may also encounter difficulties or delays in manufacturing of our product candidates or the plasmid used in the production of our product candidates.
-Geopolitical actions, natural disaster or a widespread health emergency, such as the COVID-19 pandemic, could impact our supply chain.
+Geopolitical actions, natural disaster or a widespread health emergency such as the COVID-19 pandemic, could impact our supply chain.
 To the extent that we or our third-party manufacturers are located in geographies affected by these matters, it may result in the temporary closing of manufacturing facilities and may increase the costs associated with manufacturing our product candidates.